YahavGerhard/chacha20-hardware-accelerator/README.md

 * **Datapath:** The keystream undergoes a bitwise XOR operation with the incoming AXI-Stream plaintext on-the-fly, outputting ciphertext immediately.

 ## Verification & On-Board Validation
-The system was validated on a physical Zynq SoC using a C-based test suite.
+The system was validated on a physical Zynq SoC using a C-based validation script.
 The process demonstrates a full cryptographic cycle:

 ### 1. Encryption Flow:
 * **Input Plaintext:** `"ChaCha20 hardware accelerator running at full 512-bit capacity!"`